charlestonsoftware/moneypress-cafepress/readme.txt

 This allows us to keep the plugins consistent amongst the different editions and gives this plugin the benefit of any bug fixes or new base features we add when updating the other MoneyPress plugins.

+*Note:* When you upgrade this plugin, you will need to update any other MoneyPress plugins you may have installed if there is a plugin available.

 == Screenshots ==

 Coming soon!